 I thought that a week ago.

-I don't think this is I I don't want to say this too often because uh political situations are too volatile as the Aiken thing illustrates.
+I don't think this is, I don't want to say this too often because political situations are too volatile as the Aiken thing illustrates.

-And uh the Achin thing's unfortunate, but I'm gonna tell you, I f I think the Democrats are I'm don't want to say this too loud either, because I don't want to affect what their inclinations are, but I think they're set to implode over this.
+And the Aiken thing's unfortunate, but I'm going to tell you, I think the Democrats are, I don't want to say this too loud either because I don't want to affect what their inclinations are, but I think they're set to implode over this.

-I you know, they they have these hot button boilerplate issues that cause them to go to page two of their playbook that's 30 years old, and they put plans into motion uh that just are not relevant.
+They have these hot-button boilerplate issues that cause them to go to page two of their playbook that's 30 years old, and they put plans into motion that just are not relevant.

-I you know, they they live in a bubble, they lie to themselves about their own popularity, they they fall for it because the media creates a false impression of just how many people do support Democrats and liberals in this country.
+They fall for it because the medium creates a false impression of just how many people do support Democrats and liberals in this country.

-All right, we are limiting the audience size so the president could have a more intimate uh event with the attendees.
+We are limiting the audience size so the president can have a more intimate event with the attendees.

 And we're also limiting the amount of money at any one time.